TheJamesLoy/ScrubDuck/README.md

 # 🦆 ScrubDuck

-ScrubDuck is a local-first security tool that acts as an "AI Airlock."
-It strips sensitive data (API keys, PII, passwords, customer info) from your source code, server logs, and documents so you can safely use LLMs for debugging and analysis without leaking proprietary secrets.
+ScrubDuck is a local-first security tool that strips sensitive data (API keys, PII, passwords, customer info) from your source code, server logs, and documents so you can safely use LLMs for debugging and analysis without leaking proprietary secrets or sensitive information.

 # ✨ Features